gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Gotcha," Sindy croaked in a dry voice.

 *Crack!*
-Thoughtful's shot ricocheted off one of the bots' heads.
+Thoughtful's shot hit one of the bots in its chest.
 As it crumpled to the floor she pumped the action on the rifle to reload, yelping as another bot seized the barrel and then yelping again as Mouse rammed her ankle.

-Special Blazes kicked the cleaning bot aside.
+Special Blazes kicked the little cleaning bot aside.
 "Stop!" he yelled,
 though whether he meant Sindy or the bot wrestling with Thoughtful or everything together,